REMitchell/pacman/README.md

 I've tried to write this such that the board height and width is easily configurable.
 For looking at large scale patterns of your PAC-MAN's movement, viewing dozens (or even... hundreds?) of cells across may be useful!

 ### Playing around!
 I've been focusing on writing this for so long, I haven't really gotten a chance to use it!
+This game is essentially a <a href="https://en.wikipedia.org/wiki/Turing_machine">Turing Machine</a> with a single state, and raises (I think) some interesting computer science questions and methods of thinking.
+- Are we defining sets of rules to work with a given board, or are we designing boards to work with a set of rules?
+How do the two variables (the board, and the rule set) interact with each other?
+- PAC-MAN is always guaranteed to either get "stuck" or go into an infinite loop.
+Why is this the case?
+Could you design a system (maybe some imaginary system) in which this would not be the case?
+- What if the possible values in the cells were unbounded, instead of being limited to 1-9?
+Could you use this to trigger different "states" for your ruleset?
+Does this mean that it's equivalent to a Turing Machine?
+- What defines the set of boards where PAC-MAN is capable of crossing all the cells and ones where some cells are unreachable?
+How can you tell?
+What kinds of constraints do the rule formats and cell values place on us?